CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 first user to define admin account and password.
 That account will be used in the future to manage the Nextcloud server.
 Due to this you should first use a security group that allows access to the 443 port only from your own computer and define the admin account immediately after starting the server.
-Once the admin account is defined you cam allow other sites to access the https port.
+Once the admin account is defined you can allow other sites to access the https port.

 If the connection web interface fails check that:
 *   you are using the right protocol and ip address
-*   port number 443 and your local IP address (not the server IP ) is defined in the cPouta security group and that this security group is in use.*
+*   port number 443 and your local IP address (not the server IP ) is defined in the cPouta security group and that this security group is in use.
 *   your browser accepts self-signed certificates

 ## 3. Link Nextcloud to a bucket in Allas

 To be able to link Allas to your Nextcloud server, you must have a valid S3 key pair and a ready made data bucket in Allas.
-The bucket con be empty or it can already contain some data objects.
+The bucket can be empty or it can already contain some data objects.

 You can do this things for example in puhti.csc.fi with commands:

-1. setting up the connection:
+### 1. setting up the connection:

 ```text
    module load allas
    allas-conf –mode s3cmd
 ```

-2. Creating a new empty bucket
+### 2. Creating a new empty bucket

 ```text
 s3cmd mb s3://your-proj-num-nextcloud